LudovicAL/XboxControllersPlayersManagerForUnity/README.md

 Note that the 'InputManager.asset' map all the controls for 11 different Xbox controllers as well as the default controls usually provided by default in a Unity project.
 The only exceptions are the two trigger buttons (axis 9 and 10 of a Xbox controller).
-It is a known issue with Window's drivers that the behaviour of these two buttons becomes unpredictable when more then one is plugged in a Window machine.
+It is a known issue with Window's drivers that the behaviour of these two buttons becomes unpredictable when more then one Xbox controller is plugged in a Window machine.